sentclose/sentc-docs/docs/src/guide/encrypt.md

 ## Sign and verify the encrypted data

-Sentc provides a way to sign the data after encrypt and verify the encrypted data before decrypt.
+Sentc offers the ability to sign data after encryption and verify data before decryption.
+This ensures the authenticity of the encrypted data and protects against potential tampering.

 ### Sign